FooCamp/HTML-basics-tags-1/README.md

 # HTML-basics-tags-1
 HTML basic tags. review semantic elements, texts, images, videos, lists, anchors, and others.

 There is an applied styled for delivery and presentational purposes.
-This exercise don't cover style lessons.
+This exercise doesn't cover style lessons.

 ## Instructions